 The fantastical element was really quite fascinating—each ghost had a unique design, theme and personality, and each created an entirely different atmosphere for their respective sections of Scrooge’s story.
 As well as being a shining example of Victorian Christmas spirit, it’s also, of course, a shining example of the Victorians’ obsession with spooky stuff.
 A Christmas ghost story was, when you think about it, pretty much guaranteed to be a bestseller in the 1840s.
 The prose is effectively designed to read aloud, whether to children or adults or a mix of both, and as you read you can practically picture a family gathered around their fireplace (perhaps with one of those newfangled decorated pine trees in the corner) in their waistcoats and bustles and frills, listening intently as someone reads from the book in their hands, spinning the comic and terrifying over-the-top tale of Scrooge and the Christmas ghosts.

 Because it is very over-the-top, full of dramatic flair and rampant spookiness and characters loudly announcing how they feel.
-The whole “Scrooge learns that The Poor are People Too” plot is also so hammy I’m surprised it wasn’t carved up for Christmas dinner, and I can see why dear little Tiny Time, the embodiment of innocence and struggle that awakens such remorse in Scrooge, has become an archetype rife for parody.
-All I’m saying is less well-off people shouldn’t need to be pure of heart, adorable and crippled to garner sympathy.
+The whole “Scrooge learns that The Poor are People Too” plot is also so hammy I’m surprised it wasn’t carved up for Christmas dinner, and I can see why dear little Tiny Tim, the embodiment of innocence and struggle that awakens such remorse in Scrooge, has become an archetype rife for parody.
+All I’m saying is less well-off people shouldn’t need to be pure of heart, adorable and disabled to garner sympathy.
 But if Scrooge is an extreme on the unsympathetic upper class scale, I suppose Tiny Tim needs to be at the other end to balance things out.

 Even with its serious message (which essentially comes down to “don’t be an asshole”, which I can always support) A Christmas Carol is just tremendous wintry fun, and I can see why it’s such a beloved little story.
 It’s got bouncy, fairy tale-esque prose, a flair for the dramatic, a delightfully awful main character, some really cool ghosts, a quality moral message, and a beautiful passage of description all about Christmas food in the markets, which I cursed Dickens for, as I read this book when I’d just had my wisdom teeth out and thus couldn’t even dream of satisfying the roast turkey craving it gave me.
 God bless us, every one!